Introduction

 Setup:

-- Flaps not set as recommended
+- Failing to set flaps as recommended

 Takeoff Roll:

-- Inappropriate removal of the hand from the throttle
+- Removing the hand from the throttle

-- Fixation on the airspeed indicator
+- Fixating on the airspeed indicator

 Liftoff:

-- Premature lift-off resulting in high drag
+- Lifting off prematurely, resulting in excessive drag

-- Continuing the takeoff roll after liftoff speed
+- Continuing the takeoff roll after liftoff speed is reached

 Maximum Performance Climb:

-- Failure to use or improper use of the appropriate checklist
+- Failing to use the appropriate checklist

 What is a Short-Field Landing?